MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-ntp-backward-compatibility.md

 description: "Backwards compatibility for the Enterprise New tab page"
 ---

-# Backwards compatibility for the Enterprise new tab page
+# Backwards compatibility for the Enterprise New tab page

 This article describes the change to the New tab page and how users can be backwards compatible with Microsoft Edge version 87 and earlier.

 > [!NOTE]
 > This article applies to Microsoft Edge version 87 or later.